woocommerce/woocommerce-product-dependencies/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce plugin that allows you to restrict access to certain products, depending on the ownership and/or purchase of other, prerequisite items.
+Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, prerequisite items.

 == Description ==

-Lightweight WooCommerce plugin that allows you to restrict access to any product, depending on the ownership and/or purchase of other, prerequisite items.
+Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, prerequisite items.

 Features: